bkleinen/bkleinen.github.io/hugo/content/classes/ss2023/info3/labs/lab-11-webapps-2.md

 Last Week, you've created a Detail View for your Model. make your model editable by adding the appropriate paths, views and last not least a template with a form for editing your model.

 This exercise is about the basic mechanics of forms and handling form data/requests in the app.
-You don't need to edit associations, and may restrict the number and type of fields if needed.

 #### Step 1: Edit a single field.